 But once you’ve given him the money, he never returns.

 A tarmac gang who claim to be working in the area say they have some tarmac ‘left over’ which they can use to do your drive at a bargain rate.

 Once you’ve agreed, they typically do a very poor job and then sting you for a much higher bill than you were expecting.

 You’re called by a company offering to clean your carpets at a cut-price cost.
 When you accept the offer, a cleaner arrives.
 After ‘inspecting’ your carpets, they tell you your carpet needs a deep clean, and that the basic clean they originally quoted you for won’t do the job.

 Needless to say, the deep clean comes with a hard sell, and costs you a vast amount, meaning you end up paying considerably more than you’d ever planned to.

 4. Rental fraud

 You’re looking to rent a property and spot an advert in your local paper for your ideal home.
 You contact the supposed landlord, who requests that you pay an upfront fee to rent the property.
-You then discover either that the property is already rented out to someone else, or worse ‐ it doesn’t even exist!
+You then discover the property is either already rented out to someone else, or it doesn’t even exist.